01010111/politics/docs/Articles/Why Trump Will Fail Again (Part One).md

 I'm non partisan on immigration.
 My beliefs on it are a pastiche of my former libertarian ideals, my childish notions of American exceptionalism, and a practical desire for the wellbeing of everyone - elements of my identity that regularly clash with my more liberal or even leftist tendencies.
 To put it more clearly, and to put it in words with which I believe most people would generally agree:

+- America should maximize freedoms
+- America has a tradition of being a safe-haven
 - America should strive to be good
-- America has a tradition of being a safe-haven

 If we get more into the weeds of things, we might find more disagreement.
 To show my more conservative beliefs on immigration, I also believe: